 The National Energy Guarantee (NEG) was proposed as Australia’s future energy policy.
 However, the NEG was abandoned by the federal government shortly after Scott Morrison replaced Malcolm Turnbull as Prime Minister.
 While this effectively ended the chances of the policy being implemented in this parliamentary term, the states continue to work on the reliability component of the NEG and the federal ALP has indicated that it may take the policy to the next federal election.

-What is the National Energy Guarantee (NEG)?
+What was the National Energy Guarantee (NEG)?

-How will the NEG work?
+How would the NEG have worked?

-How will the NEG impact energy prices?
+How would the NEG have impacted energy prices?

 Given the extraordinary technological and economic development of clean energy this decade, the Australian energy sector now has the potential to achieve much greater emissions abatement at lower cost than many other sectors of the Australian economy.

-When will the NEG be implemented?
+When was the NEG due to be implemented?